Balancing our masculine and feminine energies for joy, power, and peace

 We’ve been raised in a patriarchal culture that values the masculine energies of productivity and efficiency over those of nurturance and spontaneity.
 Competition is prized over collaboration, goal over process, and the rights of the individual over those of the collective.
 Often we don’t notice this imbalance, except when things start falling apart and we begin to lose our happiness.
 When our success is founded on the hyper-masculine, we can’t help but find our lives skewed toward force over inspiration, the rational to the exclusion of the intuitive, what’s most efficient and practical over what brings real joy.

 When these yang energies lose their internal integrity — when they become unhealthy or fail to mature — we see them in our culture and ourselves as self-abuse, isolation, and harsh, perfectionistic, or dogmatic attitudes that rob us of the connection and pleasure that the yin energies bring to our lives.
-At those times what we most need is the healthy feminine, but out of desperation, we can fall into attitudes and behaviors common to the hyper-feminine: despair, loss of libido, obsessive self-doubt, helpless-ness and over-indulgence.
+At those times what we most need is the healthy feminine, but out of desperation, we can fall into attitudes and behaviors common to the hyper-feminine: despair, loss of libido, obsessive self-doubt, helpless-ness or over-indulgence.

 Many of us bounce back and forth between those polar extremes, obsessively over-working and then vegging out in our favorite way, maybe binge-watching a show with a spoon in one hand and a pint of ice cream in the other.
 We push too hard in the hyper-masculine, then zone out in the hyper-feminine.
 Then we panic, flood ourselves with guilt and remorse, and rush back to work.
+Or we languish in despair.
 This cycle exhausts us and minimizes our joy, inspiration, and effectiveness.
 We lose our internal sense of what would be healthy and reviving.

 Instead of allowing our less-than-whole, obsessive, fear-induced tendencies to drive us, what we most need is to allow ourselves to be held by the healthy masculine aspects — the structured, purposeful, courageous waxing moon — in order to teach us how to surrender and relax into the healthy feminine waning moon.